-Most important part of heritage preservation is people, not places, artifacts, monuments or architecture (as is often manifested in the work performed)
+An essential part of heritage preservation is the people, not places, artifacts, monuments, or architecture (as is often manifested in work performed)

-Originally was mandatory to have an even split between Islamic, Coptic and Pharaonic sites.
-This is more lax now, but it’s important to try to maintain this
+Originally was mandatory to have an even split between Islamic, Coptic, and Pharaonic sites.
+This is laxer now, but it’s essential to try to maintain this

-Socioeconomic value, historic value and archaeological significance.. as well as future economic value.
+Socioeconomic value, historical value, and archaeological significance as well as future economic value.

 Egyptology research and books are 30% German, 30% English, 30% French, 10% all other languages

-A: Perception internally is that Egypt Government spends too much time speaking with each other and not enough time speaking with the rest of the world.
-They do work with the foreign media, but especially in USA it seems too impossible to impact the American Media’s views.
+Answer: Perception internally is that the Egyptian government spends too much time speaking with each other and not enough time talking with the rest of the world.
+They do work with the foreign media, but it seems too impossible to impact American Media’s views, especially in the USA.

-Welcome to discuss suggestions for improved EG-US Media relations
+Welcome to discuss suggestions for improved EN-US Media relations

 Counter Messaging Activities

-ISIS’s message is very attractive to youth with troubled backgrounds who prefer to see a man with a gun, 2-3 women and speaking of fighting for a new caliphate.
+ISIS’s message is very attractive to youth with troubled backgrounds who prefer to see a man with a gun, 2-3 women, and speaking of fighting for a new caliphate.
 Especially youth already in trouble.
-These youth are not scholars and don’t have the advantage of better options in life, so ISIS becomes a great chance for them.
+These youth are not scholars and don’t have the advantage of better life options, so it becomes a great chance.
 The fight to counter this will be long and hard.

-A: Find and create professional means by which to share the realities of Egypt in the West.
+Answer: Find and create professional means to share Egypt’s realities in the west.
 How to grow this and how to scale it.

-*I suggested media relations organization with Government advisement.
-He suggested that Government should not be too close to any such efforts so as to avoid suspicion and lack of credibility.
+I suggested a media relations organization with Government advisement.
+He suggested that the government not be too close to any such efforts to avoid suspicion and lack of credibility.